Italy at the Olympics: Athletics

 Italy first competed in athletics in 1900.
 After 121 years from first participation, Marcell Jacobs became the first Italian athlete to win a gold medal in Men's 100 metres at the Tokyo 2020 Summer Olympics on 1 August 2021, with a time of 9"80.
+In that Olympics, Italy had its best performance in athletics, winning five gold medals.